Life Force (TV series): Critical response and legacy

 The first four airings of Life Force in its original Monday afternoon CITV timeslot were said to receive numerous viewer complaints and calls for it to be removed, with concerns over what was perceived as graphic imagery for audiences of the programming strand.
 A scene in which a child impaled a pencil through their hand is alleged to have caused particular controversy.
-Following a near-two week period in which no new episodes were shown, the remainder of the series was moved to instead broadcast on Sunday mornings.
+Following a near-two-week period in which no new episodes were shown, the remainder of the series was moved to instead broadcast on Sunday mornings.
 Previous editions had been repeated there in an attempt to create word of mouth during the preceding weeks.

 In part due to its shift to mornings, Life Force underperformed in the schedules.
 With its afternoon slot replaced by Sabrina The Teenage Witch, producer Peter Tabern publicly criticized ITV, blaming the move on "the timidness of broadcasters" and accusing them of not making it clear to viewers.
 Tabern also claimed then-controller of ITV children's and youth programming Nigel Pickard had reneged on an unwritten mutual agreement over its scheduling, despite him being "a fan" of the show, and initially intending it to be one of his commissions during 2000 to appeal towards older children alongside the final series of Children's Ward.

-A second series of Life Force was subsequently never ordered for CITV, leaving the final episode's open-ended conclusion and several plot aspects unresolved.
+A second series of Life Force was subsequently never ordered by ITV, leaving the final episode's open-ended conclusion and several plot aspects unresolved.
 Since its original broadcasts in the UK and Australia, the existing episodes have not been commercially released.
-Though an obscure, scarcely-seen series and a subject of viewer complaints at the time, the programme has been critically acclaimed in contemporary reviews, given positive retrospective assessments, and cited as a 'quality' example in writing about British television through the decades, including in a children's sci-fi/fantasy-focused piece as part of Screenonline, and The Hill and Beyond, an encyclopaedic overview of the country's children's drama output, both by Doctor Who Magazine contributor Alistair McGown for the BFI.
+Though remaining obscure, scarcely-seen, and a subject of viewer complaints at the time, the programme was critically acclaimed in contemporary reviews, and has been given positive retrospective assessments, being cited as a 'quality' example in British television writing, including in a children's sci-fi/fantasy-focused piece part of Screenonline, and The Hill and Beyond, an encyclopaedic overview of the country's children's drama output, both by Doctor Who Magazine contributor Alistair McGown for the BFI.